arefeen-git/web_scrapper/README.md

     7. From the search page, select any company, copy the registration field, and paste it into the registration code field.
 You can submit multiple registration codes as comma-separated values.

     8. Click the "Scrap and store" button.

+    9. <b> *** IMPORANT *** : </b> Please keep in mind that the Cookie provided with the cURL expires in about 20-25 minutes.
+       So after that, please copy and paste the cURL url again in the same manner.

 12. **Company List:**